 Food: Waste Less and Enjoy!
 It's Good for All of Us

-Between 30% and 40% of food in the U.S. goes uneaten each year.i ii At the same time, nearly 1 in 8 Americans lives in a household that experiences food insecurity.iii Helping to nourish food-insecure neighbors is just one reason to implement a food waste reduction play!
-Learning how to waste less by taking what you will eat in appropriate portion sizes to promote health and well-being is an opportunity to serve as a leader in your classroom and your community in tackling food waste.
-This can help the environment because less waste is going into landfills and, in some cases, can help nourish those in need (i.e., when uneaten food can be safely stored and transported to local food banks).
-This also helps to better appreciate the resources used that go into getting food onto your plateiv, all while making a positive difference in the lives of peoplev, animalsvi and the environment.vii viii
+Did you know that between 30% and 40% of food in the U.S. goes uneaten each year?i ii Taking only what you will eat in appropriate portion sizes to promote health and well-being is an opportunity to serve as a leader in your classroom and your community in tackling food waste.
+This attention to reducing food waste benefits the environment because less waste is going into landfills.
+It also helps us to better appreciate the resources that go into getting food onto your plate,iii all while making a positive difference in the lives of people,iv animalsv and the environment.vi vii

-iv Gunders D. Wasted: How America Is Losing Up to 40 Percent of Its Food from Farm to Fork to Landfill.
+iiiGunders, D. Wasted: How America Is Losing Up to 40 Percent of Its Food from Farm to Fork to Landfill.
 2012.
 Natural Resources Defense Council.
-Accessed February 20, 2017.
+Accessed February 26, 2018.

 Huddle up with your principal and school nutrition staff to find out where your food comes from, including the resources that go into making it and where your waste ends up.
-Bottom line: Food is too good to waste.
-Waste often means it goes to a landfill, where it contributes to greenhouse gas (GHG) emissions, which are bad for the planet.xi Talk through your school’s daily schedule and how new strategies to address food waste will interact with class, meals and extracurricular activities.
-Recruit team members to join a Food Waste Reduction Committee that includes your principal, school nutrition staff and students, as well as parent and teacher volunteers.
-Meet to discuss the different strategies your school can try and who you will need to include.
+The bottom line: Food is too good to waste.
+Waste often means it goes to a landfill, where it contributes to greenhouse gas (GHG) emissions, which are bad for the planet.xi

 Students!
 Here are some things you can do to get things going!